bsjodin/mADMIXTURE/README.md

 # mADMIXTURE v.1.0.0
-<b>mADMIXTURE</b> is a program which simplifies running ADMIXTURE over a range of k and multiple iterations.
-It operates with a single command, erasing the need for writing custom scripts or manually entering each ADMIXTURE command.
+<b>mADMIXTURE</b> is a program which simplifies running <b>ADMIXTURE</b> over a range of k and multiple iterations.
+It operates with a single command, erasing the need for writing custom scripts or manually entering each <b>ADMIXTURE</b> command.

 To download, enter the following command into terminal: